bahodge/curse_of_strahd/sessions/Session 22.md

 At that point [[Granny Morgan]] speaks with [[Fyndal Kayne]] through the sending stone (rocky talky).
 She says that [[Count Strahd von Tzarovich|Strahd]] is angry and leaving [[Castle Ravenloft]].
 We tell [[wereraven]]s to warn everyone. [[Sumrak]] awoos and warns the other [[werewolf|werewolves]].

 [[Fyndal Kayne]] asks a god for help and unintentionally tells [[Count Strahd von Tzarovich]] where all of his enemies are.
 We decide that we are going go to the [[Western Mage Tower]] to try and intervene between [[Count Strahd von Tzarovich]] and everyone.

+## Western Mage Tower

+We go to the [[Western Mage Tower]] and warn everyone to scatter.
+We run away to [[Village of Berez]] and as we are leaving we see [[Count Strahd von Tzarovich]] blow up the the tower.

+## Village of Berez

+The mud is thick and the mud makes every step off.